Ubiquitin ligase: Phosphodegrons

 A degron can be converted into its active form by a post-translational modification such as phosphorylation of a tyrosine, serine or threonine residue.
 In this case, the ubiquitin ligase exclusively recognizes the phosphorylated version of the substrate due to stabilization within the binding site.
 For example, FBW7, the F-box substrate recognition unit of an SCFFBW7ubiquitin ligase, stabilizes a phosphorylated substrate by hydrogen binding its arginine residues to the phosphate, as shown in the figure to the right.
 In absence of the phosphate, residues of FBW7 repel the substrate.

 Oxygen and small molecule dependent degrons

-Presence of oxygen or other small molecules can influence degron recognition.
+The presence of oxygen or other small molecules can influence degron recognition.
 The von Hippel-Lindau (VHL) protein (substrate recognition part of a specific E3 ligase), for instance, recognizes the hypoxia-inducible factor alpha (HIF-α) only under normal oxygen conditions, when its proline is hydroxylated.
 Under hypoxia, on the other hand, HIF-a is not hydroxylated, evades ubiquitination and thus operates in the cell at higher concentrations which can initiate transcriptional response to hypoxia.
 Another example of small molecule control of protein degradation is phytohormone auxin in plants.
 Auxin binds to TIR1 (the substrate recognition domain of SCFTIR1ubiquitin ligase) increasing the affinity of TIR1 for its substrates (transcriptional repressors: Aux/IAA), and promoting their degradation.